adam-ocheri/AugmentedScraper/MISSIONS.md

     - C) Then there might be a need for a `useEffect` that is triggered when the `activeArticle` has been changed, to fetch that article/task from the backend
     - D) NOTE: since users may make concurrent requests, need to make sure that the `activeArticle` is only updated via the websocket (instead of the old `result` state) only if the `activeArticle.uuid === payload.uuid`

-# MISSION 11 | Status: Pending | Details: add full support for having a conversation after getting result from article
+# MISSION 11 | Status: Completed | Details: add full support for having a conversation after getting result from article

     - A) Add support for the `ConversationEntry` so that conversation data can be stored in the DB and Redis cache
     - B) Once added conversations array to the DB/Cache data structures, ensure that nothing breaks in the current implementation